Here's How to Get Rid of Those Tiny Red Bumps on Your Arms

 Unlike most skin-related concerns (read: wrinkles, dark spots, elasticity), keratosis pilaris should actually improve with age for most people, according to the AAD.
 You may also notice that it's worse in the winter and fades when temperatures rise, says Dr. Nagler—good news for those breaking out their summer tank tops and off-the-shoulder blouses.

 Next, exfoliation can help "unplug" those built-up dead skin cells so the bumps can heal.
 Dr. Shamban recommends looking for products that contain chemical exfoliators such as glycolic acid and alpha hydroxy acids (AHAs), while Dr. Nagler likes lactic or salicylic acid.
 When in doubt, you can't go wrong with anything from DermaDoctor's KP Duty line, a range of products specifically formulated to fight keratosis pilaris.
-Their KP Duty Body Scrub ($46; sephora.com) contains glycolic and lactic acids to slough away dead skin right in the shower, while the KP Duty High Potency Daily Body Peel ($56; sephora.com) utilizes 17 different acids to resurface skin.
+The brand's KP Duty Body Scrub ($50; amazon.com) contains glycolic and lactic acids to slough away dead skin right in the shower, while the KP Duty High Potency Daily Body Peel ($28; amazon.com) utilizes 17 different acids to resurface skin.

 Physical exfoliation can help, too.
-In a previous interview with Health, New York City-based dermatologist Debra Jaliman, MD, recommended a Clarisonic Brush ($100; amazon.com) to gently soften skin.
-But for a more affordable option, try a simple loofah sponge.
+In a previous interview with Health, New York City-based dermatologist Debra Jaliman, MD, recommended a Clarisonic Brush to gently soften skin; unfortunately, Clarisonic went out of business last year, but you can find amazing alternates that work just as well on Amazon, like this Olay Regenerist Facial Cleansing Brush ($25; amazon.com).
+For an even more affordable option, try a simple loofah sponge.
 "My experience has shown me that the best treatment is exfoliating with a loofah," says Dr. Shamban.
-We like this one, which is just $6 for a two-pack on amazon.com.
+We like this one, which is just $12 for a two-pack on amazon.com.

 After exfoliating, make sure to slather on lotion.
 "Moisturizing the skin can make KP less noticeable," notes Dr. Nagler.
-She likes urea creams (our pick: DermaDoctor's KP 'Double' Duty lotion), while Dr. Shamban is partial to Vanicream ($7; dermstore.com), a heavy moisturizer packed with nourishing ingredients to leave skin feeling soft and smooth.
+She likes urea creams—our pick is CeraVe Psoriasis Moisturizing Cream ($20; amazon.com)—while Dr. Shamban is partial to Vanicream Moisturizing Cream ($13; amazon.com), a heavy moisturizer packed with nourishing ingredients to leave skin feeling soft and smooth.